Me: Oh, ChatGPT, spin me a tale showing what you can do — actually, how about a virus that adapts to its surroundings?

 9. They should help you establish strong, regularly updated security policies with best practices for data protection, network security, and incident response.

 By following these best practices, your business can better protect itself against polymorphic malware and other cyber threats.

 The development of AI can be scary.
 We won’t ask about ChatGPT’s insight into life, nor if it has consciousness.
-But ChatGPT can use prompts from its users to surprise us with new creations, like new types of software.
+But LLMs can use prompts from their users to surprise us with new creations, like new types of software.

 ChatGPT: The use of AI language models like myself can undoubtedly aid in the development process of software, but ultimately, the creation of complex software programs requires a collaborative effort from human experts in the field.

-Currently, malicious software programs like BlackMamba would not be available to the average cybercriminal but would require a team of skilled software developers, computer scientists, and engineers.
-That doesn’t mean you and your security partner should not prepare with measures like the above recommendations.
+Currently, malicious software programs like BlackMamba may not be available to the average cybercriminal but could require a team of skilled software developers, computer scientists, and engineers.
+That doesn’t mean you and your security partner should neglect to prepare with measures like the above recommendations.
 Attackers will exploit whatever means they can for malicious purposes, and you must prepare yourself.